Notnaton/microllm/README.md

  currently working:
  - read_gguf.py

-    Refactor not very good, it is faster and more compact but too verbose.
+Refactor made it faster and more compact

 todo:
 - load tensors into model